kevinvnguyen97/homework-9/README.md

 # Kevin's README Generator

-This README generator is a template for creating a README file.\n\nThe purpose is for developers writing programs to\n\nquickly and easily have a template for a good README file, providing detailed documentation on how to use their programs.
+This README generator is a template for creating a README file.
+The purpose is for developers writing programs to quickly and easily have a template for a good README file, providing detailed documentation on how to use their programs.

 ## Table of Contents